 Fastening Accelerometer with Glue

 - Make sure that the object surface is flat and clean in the accelerometer fastening place.
 Otherwise, treatment and cleaning is required.
-The accelerometer base must also be clean.
+The accelerometer base must also be cleaned.

 2. Attach the accelerometer to the surface of the object under test with quick-setting cyanoacrylate glue.
 Mind the instructions of the glue’s manufacturer during fastening the accelerometer.